 Biodiesel and Renewable Diesel

 Biodiesel and renewable diesel are the two chief varieties of biofuel for which soybean oil is the primary input in the United States.
-Palm oil, corn oil, yellow grease, canola, tallow, used cooking oil, algal oil, and others are also constituent feedstocks in the United States, with more prevalent use internationally.
-Although it does not comprise a near plurality among feedstocks, yellow grease is the fastest growing BBD input in the United States,3 with waste and residual oils growing at the fastest pace globally.4 According to 2022 research published in the journal Environmental Science and Technology, life-cycle greenhouse gas emissions from biomass-based diesel range from 40% to 86% lower than that of petroleum diesel, depending on fuel type and feedstock.5
+Palm oil, corn oil, yellow grease, canola, tallow, used cooking oil, algal oil and others are also constituent feedstocks in the United States, with more prevalent use internationally.
+The share of domestic disappearance of soybean oil for BBD use has increased from negligible at the turn of the 21st century to almost 49% in the crop year beginning October 2024.
+In that time, domestic disappearance of soybean oil increased 63%.

-Biodiesel is a biofuel created through a process called transesterification, yielding a Fatty Acid Methyl Ester (FAME, to which biodiesel is sometimes referred) that can be blended with petroleum diesel up to a 20% blend wall to power unmodified diesel engines.
+Biodiesel is a biofuel created through a process called transesterification, yielding a fatty acid methyl ester (FAME, to which biodiesel is sometimes referred) that can be blended with petroleum diesel up to a 20% blend wall to power unmodified diesel engines.
 Renewable diesel, conversely, is chemically identical to petroleum diesel, allowing it to be used unblended in unmodified diesel engines.
-Its chemical resemblance to petroleum diesel also allows for renewable diesel to be transported through pre-existing petroleum pipelines.
+Its chemical resemblance to petroleum diesel also allows for renewable diesel to be transported through preexisting petroleum pipelines.

 All examples in this report are hypothetical interpretations of situations and are used for explanation purposes only.
 The views in this report reflect solely those of the author and not necessarily those of CME Group or its affiliated institutions.
 This report and the information herein should not be considered investment advice or the results of actual market experience.